Chickenpox (Varicella)

 Noroviruses are a group of related viruses that are highly contagious.
 Commonly referred to as “food poisoning” or a “stomach bug,” noroviruses are the most common cause of gastroenteritis in the US.

-Pneumococcal disease is caused by common bacteria that can attack different parts of the body and is a leading cause of serious illness throughout the world.
+Pneumococcal disease is caused by common bacteria that can attack different parts of the body and is a leading cause of serious illness in people of all ages.

 Polio is a highly infectious disease caused by a virus that invades the nervous system and is spread through contact with the stool (feces) of an infected person or droplets from a sneeze or cough.